-This project arises from the investigation of how can we make contemporary housing more flexible from a gender perspective.
-The three-bedroom house from the 60s located in the emblematic Lavapies neighbourhood in Madrid, doesn’t adapt to the way of life of its new inhabitant.
+This comprehensive refurbishment project arises from an investigation on how to make contemporary housing more flexible from a gender perspective and emotional design.
+The three-small-bedroom house of the ’60s located in the emblematic neighborhood of Lavapies in Madrid did not adapt to the way of life of its new inhabitant.

-We believe in the social role of Architecture.
-Values such as joining the kitchen to the living room, make the functions of cooking more flexible and socialise it.
-It seeks to break the roles assigned by predefined activities and spaces.
-The bathrooms are separated into two as in French or Japanese houses, disconnecting the toilet from the bath.
-The bathroom also becomes a laundry room, housing the cycle of shower – bathtub – dirty – clean clothes and making everyone a participant in the process.
+The new program aims to link the social areas of the kitchen to the living space, making cooking functions more flexible and making it public; always seeking to break the roles that assign activities and predefined spaces.
+The bathrooms are fragmented as in French or Japanese homes, detaching the toilet as a private space; now bathed in colour.
+The bathroom, in turn, becomes a laundry, housing the cycle of shower – bathtub – dirty clothes and clean clothes, making everyone part of the process.

 The importance of color.
 Nectar Juice + Acqua Blue + Indian Yellow are the main colours used to develop processes and harbour actions.
 The rest of the house is a neutral container equipped and compact.
 The Meli Pine floor is the only trace of the original house, whose outline reveals the original layout of the house.

 The commissioning starts from that architectural thinking of the Smithsons, of giving an answer to the necesity to control, from the beginning in an orderly manner, all the objects and belongings that daily existence entails, together with the idea of achieving a clear habitable space.